mb-group/ai_journal_club/content/ai_pi_book/buzz_vs_reality.md

 ---

 ## **Foundation Models (in Biology)**

+### **What are they?**
+Foundation models are large-scale pre-trained models designed to serve as general-purpose starting points for diverse downstream tasks.
+In biology, these models are trained on massive datasets (sequences, structures, images, multi-omics) and can be fine-tuned or prompted for specific applications like function prediction, drug design, or data analysis.

 ### **1. The good wish**
 A single massive model (sequence, structure, multimodal, etc.) that becomes a universal biological intelligence layer—capable of answering diverse tasks with minimal customization.